 If you don’t like the cotton type, these mesh ones are made from recycled plastic PET bottles!

-Places like Bulk Barn and Blush Lane Organic Market in Edmonton and Calgary now allow you to bring your own containers and bags to fill, so you don’t need to use single-use plastic bags to buy in bulk.
+Places like Bulk Barn, Blush Lane Organic Market in Edmonton and Calgary, and Earth’s General Store in Edmonton allow you to bring your own containers and bags to fill, so you don’t need to use single-use plastic bags to buy in bulk.
 Life Without Plastic has these lovely cotton bags you can use if you don’t want to be encumbered with jars or containers.

 Reusable grocery bags are also very easy to find; many companies give them out for free with their branding.
 If you have trouble remembering them to bring them with you, get a couple that fold up nicely to keep in your bag or purse.